Meuse (department): Geography

 Meuse is a department in northeastern France and is part of the region of Grand Est. The capital and largest town in the department is Bar-le-Duc, and other large towns are Commercy and Verdun.
 The northern edge of the department is on the border with Belgium, to the east lies the department of Meurthe-et-Moselle, to the south lies Vosges, to the southwest lies Haute-Marne, to the west lies Marne and to the northwest, Ardennes.
 The main rivers flowing through the department are the River Meuse, the Aire and the Chiers.
 A ridge running from south to north separates the watersheds of the Seine and the Rhine.
 These hills are called the Argonne and are clothed in oak forests.
 The area of the department is 2408 mi2.

 The total land area of the department is 1539700 acres, and of this, 830000 acres are cultivated for arable crops, 120000 acres are grassland, 440000 acres are woods and forests and 35000 acres are cultivated for the production of grapes.
 The principal crops grown are wheat, barley and oats, potatoes, oilseed rape, vegetables and fruit.
 Livestock is raised and timber is extracted from the forests.
 The main industries are brewing and the manufacture of glass and tiles.
 Lace-making is a traditional craft in the department.

 Part of the department is in the Lorraine Regional Natural Park, a stretch of pastoral countryside stretching eastward from Metz and Nancy and spanning three departments.
 The park has many natural habitats including calcareous grassland, forested valleys, wet meadows, ponds and streams.
 There are many Natura 2000 protected areas and it is an important resting area for migratory birds.
 Among the different habitats it includes a stretch of coast, the plain of Woëvre, the Lac de Madine, the Meuse valley and the Hague plateau.
 The total area of the park is 205,000 ha.
-It has a very small border with Belgium.
+It has a very short border with Belgium.